weswilson13/didactic-octo-robot/Documentation/NNTPAccountCreation.md

 ## Creating Accounts

-**Requires the *ActiveDirectory* Powershell module**
+**!
+Requires the *ActiveDirectory* Powershell module !**

+Once the corresponding CSV has been created and exported to the NNTP network, the accounts may be created in Active Directory.

+Execute one of the following, as appropriate:
+> **Students:** \\\ptclw16p-bu01\w_drives\isd\Scripts\Create-TSCRStudents.ps1
+> **Instructors:** \\\ptclw16p-bu01\w_drives\isd\Scripts\Create-TSCRInstructors.ps1

-the script takes input from the corresponding .csv (TSCR_AD.csv for Students, TSCR_Instructor_AD.csv for staff), looping through each line and creating the account in Active Directory.
+The script takes input from the corresponding .csv (TSCR_AD.csv for Students, TSCR_Instructor_AD.csv for staff), looping through each line.
+If a user does not already exist in Active Directory, a new account is created and memberships added.
+If the user already exists the account is checked to ensure it has the correct description, naming convention, and temporary password.

+(A student user may have an existing account if they are a rollback from a previous class)

 **NOTE: the CSVs are required to be in the Scripts folder**

+#### AD Group Memberships
+***
+* Students
+  * NNTP.GOV/NNTP Groups/NNPTC/NFAS-Students
+  * AUKUS
+* Instructors
+  * NFAS-Instructors
+  *

+### Enabling Accounts and Enforcing Smart Card Logon

+Once the accounts are created, the user has the option to schedule account enablement and smart card logon enforcement.
+This is dependent having the subsequent token issue scheduled.

+If this is desired, the user will enter the date and time of the scheduled token issue.
+Generally it is done by class section.
+Separate scheduled tasks will be created on ptclw16p-bu01.

+Unless specified, smart card enforcement will be scheduled to occur 2 hours following the scheduled account enablement task.

+## Required Database Permissions

+The user must have **SELECT** permission on the following database objects:
+* NP.PRSNL_PEOPLE
+* NP.PrsnlOrgAssignments
+* Core.Hierarchies